pynbody/pynbody/docs/tutorials/halos.rst

 ::

 	> wget http://popia.ft.uam.es/AHF/files/ahf-v1.0-084.tgz
 	> tar zxf ahf-v1.0-084.tgz; cd ahf-v1.0-084

 Edit Makefile.config appropriate for your code, make AHF, and copy it into your $PATH.
 ::

 	> make AHF
 	> cp AHF-v1.0-084 ~/bin/

-Now `pynbody` will use one of these halo finders to great group files you can use to analyze your simulations.
+Now `pynbody` will use one of these halo finders to create group files you can use to analyze your simulations.

 Configuration